back

 Tractor and drivers as no.6.
 Variations of the reaper are:

-(1) Green body, yellow metal blades, red wheels, CHARBENS MADE IN ENGLAND cast underneath.
+(1) Green body, yellow metal sails, red wheels, with or without CHARBENS MADE IN ENGLAND cast underneath.

 The reaper set seems to be the most common of the three tractor/trailer sets.
 The plastic version is rare and can be seen in the "Panorama" gift set illustrated in Part 1.